OpenDSA/OpenDSA/RST/en/PIFLA/MajorConcepts.rst

 Introduction
 ------------

-In this module, we present the three major concepts for the semester:
+In this module, we present the three foundational concepts for the
-Languages, Grammars, and Automata.
+semester: Languages, Grammars, and Automata.

 Languages